Blueprint-Marketing-llc/webdataconnector/docs/wdc_standard_connections.md

 ## Create the connection objects

-For every two tables in a web data connector that you want to join, you need to create a connection object.
-A connection object is a JavaScript object that specifies the two tables that you want to join, the columns that you want to use to join the tables, and the type of join.
+For every set of tables in a web data connector that you want to join, you need to create a connection object.
+A connection object is a JavaScript object that specifies the tables that you want to join, the columns that you want to use to join the tables, and the type of join.